 What do we do?
-Students participate in Latin-related activities such as the Halloween Mythological Pumpkin Decorating Contest, the language banquet, the AFLTA Language Festival, the Ancient Roman banquet, the MSM open house, Halloween Latin Scavenger Hunt/Trick or Treat, the cookie dough fundraiser for travel scholarships, occasional bocce ball activities, mousetrap catapult building, and more.
+Students participate in Latin-related activities such as the Halloween Mythological Pumpkin Decorating Contest, the language banquet, the Ancient Roman banquet, the AFLTA State Language Competition, language week activities, mousetrap catapult building, chariot washes, and more.

 How to join: Students in grades 9-12 who are currently enrolled in Latin are invited to join and dues are free.
-Students who are not taking Latin at MSM but are no longer enrolled may still join the club, but are asked to pay their own dues.
+Students who are not taking Latin at MSM may still join the club but must pay dues.